moonsightz/lwcba/README.md

 ## Restriction
 The application path to launch must be within 260 characters.
 (In programming language C, executed file path is set as `argv[0]`.
-But, it seems like that `CreateProcessA()` does not pass it as `argv[0]` when `lpApplicationName` is set.
-Ref. https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa)
+But, it seems that `CreateProcessA()` does not pass it as `argv[0]` when `lpApplicationName` is set.  https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa)

 With too long text or file path, it may fail (Buffer size is 32767).